-To set the stage for later discussions, I will begin by giving you a bit of history of the development of interest in the evidential foundations of probabilistic reasoning.
+To further set the stage for later discussions, I will give you a bit of history of the development of interest in the evidential foundations of probabilistic reasoning.
 In the process I will try to convince you that any theory of probabilistic reasoning must be concerned about two major issues: (i) structural matters in the generation of arguments from evidence to hypotheses/possibilities, and (ii) matters concerning the assessment and combination of ingredients associated with the force, strength, or weight of evidence on these hypotheses/possibilities.
-Further, I will elaborate a bit on my claim that human reasoning in natural settings [the "real world", if you like] involves mixtures of the three forms of reasoning I mentioned above.
+Further, I will elaborate a bit on my claim that human reasoning in natural settings [the "real world", if you like] involves mixtures of three forms of reasoning I will mention: deduction, induction, and abuction.
 I will also give you an overview of the literature that exists in so many disciplines that is relevant to an understanding of the complexity of probabilistic reasoning.

 II.
-EVIDENCE, PROBABILITY, AND STRUCTURAL ISSUES [10 - 17 September].
+EVIDENCE, PROBABILITY, AND STRUCTURAL ISSUES [5 - 12 September].

 When most people think about probability they think only about numbers.
-But, as I will explain, probability theories are mainly concerned about the arguments that are constructed to support the use of numbers.
+But, as I mentioned, probability theories are equally concerned about the arguments that are constructed to support the use of numbers.
 The construction of arguments is a creative task concerning which most of us have very little appropriate tutoring.
 This is especially true when we must construct arguments from masses of evidence.
 We will consider some exercises showing just how difficult this can be.
 One major benefit of studying structural matters is that it allows us to discern various recurrent forms and combinations of evidence and to observe how evidence is used during the process of probabilistic reasoning, regardless of the view of probability one adopts.
 To be useful in probabilistic reasoning, evidence must have certain credentials concerning its relevance, credibility, and inferential force, strength, or weight.
-No evidence comes to us with these credentials already established; they must be established by cogent arguments.
-The major issue that divides the alternative views of probabilistic reasoning we will examine involves how best to grade the inferential force, strength, or weight of evidence and then to combine such gradations across many items of evidence.
+As I mentioned, no evidence comes to us with these credentials already established; they must be established by cogent arguments.
+The major issue that divides the alternative views of probabilistic reasoning we will examine involves how best to grade the inferential force, strength, or weight of evidence and then to combine such gradings across many items of evidence.
 Reading Assignment: EFPR Chapters 1 - 3.

 III.
-STRUCTURAL ISSUES AND COMPLEX INFERENCE [24 Sept - 1 October]
+STRUCTURAL ISSUES AND COMPLEX INFERENCE [19 - 26 September]

 There is presently a substantial level of research on what are called inference networks.
+As I will mention, inference networks can have different forms and will suit different purposes.
 In a wide variety of applied areas, people have the difficult task of trying to make sense out of masses of evidence that, upon examination, reveal all of the forms and combinations of evidence we will have considered in Section II.
 When arguments are constructed from a mass of evidence they begin to resemble complex networks.
 Many [not all] of the important elements of complex inference can be captured in graph theoretical terms.
 Naturally, there are many current attempts to develop various forms of computer assistance in coping with the complexity of inference based on masses of evidence.
-Matters we discuss here will be quite relevant to other courses now offered in IT&E concerning inference networks [e.g. Professor Kathy Laskey's course on Bayesian networks].
+Matters we discuss here will be quite relevant to other courses now offered in our school of engineering concerning inference networks [e.g. Professor Kathy Laskey's OR/STAT 719].